ritish1912/SuperChat-2/README.md

 ### `Features`
 - The user can register if not registered already on the app otherwise can directly just sign in.
- - The user gets to choose among different avatars as to what would they like for their profile.
+ - The user gets to choose among different avatars as to what would they like for their profile picture.
  - Users can easily communicate with each other in realtime.

 ### `Screenshots`